 What Do My Placement Scores Mean?

 All associate degrees require at least one math course and at least one writing course.
 Some certificate programs also require math or writing.
 Reading is required for students who fall below a certain score.
-The required math and writing courses for each degree are listed on the Degree Worksheet or can also be found in the SFCC Catalog.
+The required math and writing courses for each degree are listed on your degree audit or can also be found in the SFCC Catalog.

 Your placement scores are used to place you in the level of math, writing, or reading that is right for your skill level.
 If your placement scores do not place you into the course that is required for your degree, you will need to begin at the level in which you placed, and work your way through each course to the required one.

-AN EXAMPLE: Jessica's degree requires that she take College Algebra.
+EXAMPLE 1: Jessica's degree requires that she take MATH 114 College Algebra.
 She took the ACT and scored a 19 in the Math section.
-Using the Placement Score Equivalency Chart*, her placement scores place her into Elementary Algebra.
-She must take Elementary Algebra, pass it with a C or better, then she can complete Intermediate Algebra with a C or better, and finally she can take College Algebra.
+Using the placement chart for the 2016-2018 Catalog from above her placement scores place her into MATH 110 Intermediate Algebra with Review.
+She must take MATH 110 Intermediate Algebra with Review, pass it with a C or better, then she can complete take College Algebra.
 Math classes must be taken in sequence and one must be completed with a C or better before another can be taken.